-iPhone 13 vs. iPhone 14 Buyer's Guide: Should You Upgrade?
+iPhone 13 vs. iPhone 14 Buyer's Guide: Apple's Mid-Range iPhones

 As the iPhone 13 and iPhone 14 share the overwhelming majority of their features and have the same design, should you consider sticking with the iPhone 13 to save money?
 Our guide helps to answer the question of how to decide which of these two iPhone models is best for you, and serves as a way to clearly see the differences that the iPhone 14 brings to the table.

 |4GB of memory||6GB of memory|

 |12-megapixel Main camera with ƒ/1.6 aperture||12-megapixel Main camera with ƒ/1.5 aperture and larger sensor|

 |12-megapixel front-facing camera with ƒ/2.2 aperture||12-megapixel front-facing camera with ƒ/1.9 aperture and autofocus|

 |Cinematic mode for recording videos with shallow depth of field (1080p at 30 fps)||Cinematic mode for recording videos with shallow depth of field (4K HDR up to 30 fps)|